 "Leading Zafa's uniquly marimba-heavy program, this uninterrupted, meditative solo showcase [Wijeratne's The Spirit and the Dust] gave Graham a much deserved moment in the sun.
-His technical facility assured a gleaming performance of this intricate, emotionally roving piece, but Graham's thoughtful artistry elevated it to another plane altogether." - Chicago Classical Review, January 7, 2019
+His technical facility assured a gleaming performance of this intricate, emotionally roving piece, but Graham's thoughtful artistry elevated it to another plane altogether." - Chicago Classical Review, Zafa Collective Opens New Year with Virtuosic Diversity, January 7, 2019

-Josh holds a Master's degree from the University of Michigan and a Bachelor's degree from Central Michigan University, and is proud to endorse Vic Firth sticks and mallets, Marimba One instruments, Zildjian Cymbals, and Black Swamp Percussion Instruments.
+Dr. Graham holds degrees from Central Michigan University (BM), The University of Michigan (MM), and the University of Illinois (DMA).
+He is proud to endorse Vic Firth sticks and mallets, Marimba One instruments, Zildjian Cymbals, and Black Swamp Percussion Instruments.